qoryhanisagal/battleship_project/documentation/overview-features-and-functions/battleship-project-overview.md

 ## Presentation Points:

 ### Demonstration of Functional Completeness:
-- Run the `runner.rb` file and demonstrate gameplay in the terminal.
+- Run the `.rb` file and demonstrate gameplay in the terminal.
 - Highlight edge case handling in the demonstration.

 ### Technical Quality & Organization of Code: